dogweather/forkful/content/en/dart/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?

-Sending an HTTP request in Dart is the process of initiating communications with a web server or API from a Dart application.
-Programmers do it to fetch data from the web, submit forms, and interact with RESTful services, making it a fundamental operation for web, server-side, and mobile application development in Dart.

 ## How to:
 Dart includes the `http` package, a powerful and convenient way to work with HTTP resources.
 First, include it in your pubspec.yaml file:

 ```yaml